Course Schedule Planning

-Listed below are four-year sample plans and overall graduation requirements for each engineering department.
+Listed below are four-year sample plans and overall graduation requirements for each engineering department and also links to the UW course catalog for each department.
 Your actual course schedule will vary, based on your academic background and course availability.

 Please check with the specific engineering department adviser or at the Engineering Advising Center (Loew 301) for most recent materials.
 Contact information is located at the end of each sample plan.